 * Make sure your dog has a collar and ID tag with your name, address and phone number on so that you can be contacted without taking your dog to a veterinarian for a chip scan.

 * Take plenty of pictures of your dog on a regular basis, and particularly of any distinguishing features.
 You should also take pictures of your dog with you and other family members as this will help prove ownership in the case of a dispute.

 Don’t let your pet be an easy target.
 Follow some of the advice listed above and protect your dog from theft today.

-Access to the whole video library at any time, that's nearly 500 videos and over 65 hours of footage!
+Access to the whole video library at any time, that's over 500 videos and over 70 hours of footage!

 Save over £100 per year with our discount codes for dog-related products and services